 Amphibians are animals that start life as eggs (or spawn) in the water.
 They develop into tadpoles (or larvae) that look like fish with long tails, and then grow four legs to turn into tiny froglets, toadlets or newtlets before leaving the water.
 Frogs and toads lose their tails, while newts keep them.
 They then live mainly on land, preferring generally damp and secluded places and returning to water to breed and hunt.

-Non Native species – You might spot some of these exotic animals across the UK where they have been introduced or accidentally released into the wild:
+Non-native species – You might spot some of these exotic animals across the UK where they have been introduced or accidentally released into the wild.
+Click the links below for more information:

 - African Clawed Frog/Toad